-1. Each State Party shall ensure that the establishment, implementation and application of the powers and procedures provided for in this chapter are subject to conditions and safeguards provided for under its domestic law, which shall provide for the adequate protection of human rights and liberties, including rights and fundamental freedoms arising from its obligations under applicable international human rights law, and which shall incorporate the principles of proportionality, necessity and legality and the protection of privacy and personal data.
+[1.
+Each State Party shall ensure that the establishment, implementation and application of the powers as well as procedural and law enforcement measures provided for in this chapter are subject to conditions and safeguards provided for under its domestic law, which, inter alia shall provide for the adequate protection of human rights and liberties, including rights and fundamental freedoms arising from its obligations under applicable international human rights law, and which shall incorporate the principles of proportionality, necessity and legality and the protection of privacy and personal data.: MX; against – IR]]

-1. Each State Party shall ensure that the establishment, implementation and application of the powers and procedures provided for in this chapter are subject to conditions and safeguards provided for under its domestic law, which shall provide for the adequate protection of human rights and liberties, including rights and fundamental freedoms arising from its obligations under applicable international human rights law, and which shall incorporate the principles of proportionality, necessity and legality and the protection of privacy and personal data.
+[1.
+Each State Party shall ensure that the establishment, implementation and application of the powers and procedures provided for in this chapter are subject to conditions and safeguards provided for under its domestic law, which shall provide for the right to privacy and protection of personal data..: YE]

-1. Each State Party shall ensure that the establishment, implementation and application of the powers and procedures provided for in this chapter are subject to conditions and safeguards provided for under its domestic law, which shall provide for the adequate protection of human rights and liberties, including rights and fundamental freedoms arising from its obligations under applicable international human rights law, and which shall incorporate the principles of proportionality, necessity and legality and the protection of privacy and personal data.
+[1.
+Each State Party shall ensure that the establishment, implementation and application of the powers and procedures provided for in this chapter are subject to conditions and safeguards provided for under its domestic law, which shall provide for the adequate protection of human rights and liberties, including rights and fundamental freedoms arising from its obligations under international human rights law and instruments, including but not limited to the International Covenant on Civil and Political Rights, the Convention on the Rights of the Child, the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, Convention on the Elimination of All Forms of Discrimination against Women, and additional protocols, and the protection of privacy and personal data, which may incorporate the principles of proportionality, necessity and legality which shall incorporate the principles of proportionality, necessity and legality.: VU]

-1. Each State Party shall ensure that the establishment, implementation and application of the powers and procedures provided for in this chapter are subject to conditions and safeguards provided for under its domestic law, which shall provide for the adequate protection of human rights and liberties, including rights and fundamental freedoms arising from its obligations under applicable international human rights law, and which shall incorporate the principles of proportionality, necessity and legality and the protection of privacy and personal data.
+[1.
+Each State Party shall ensure that the establishment, implementation and application of the powers and procedures provided for in this chapter are subject to conditions and safeguards provided for under its domestic law, which shall provide for the adequate protection of human rights and liberties, including rights and fundamental freedoms arising from its obligations under international law assumed by the State Party.: AR]

-1. Each State Party shall ensure that the establishment, implementation and application of the powers and procedures provided for in this chapter are subject to conditions and safeguards provided for under its domestic law, which shall provide for the adequate protection of human rights and liberties, including rights and fundamental freedoms arising from its obligations under applicable international human rights law, and which shall incorporate the principles of proportionality, necessity and legality and the protection of privacy and personal data.
+[1.
+Each State Party shall ensure that the establishment, implementation, and application of the powers and procedures provided for in this chapter are subject to adequate conditions and safeguards, including judicial or other form of independence oversight, in accordance with the relevant provisions of its domestic law.
+These safeguards shall include

+(a) Clearly defined grounds for the application of such powers and procedures; and

+(b) The potential impact of these powers and procedures on the rights and interests of its citizens.: PK]

-2. Such conditions and safeguards shall, as appropriate in view of the nature of the procedure or power concerned, inter alia, include judicial or other independent supervision, grounds justifying application, and limitation of the scope and the duration of such power or procedure.
+[2.
+Such conditions and safeguards shall, as appropriate in view of the nature of the procedure or power concerned, inter alia, include judicial or other independent supervision, grounds justifying application(, right to an effective remedy: EU & mS, LI, AU; delete – SN), and limitation of the scope and the duration of such power or procedure (, taking into account the relevant provisions of domestic law: IR).
+(Judicial oversight may take place before the procedure or measure, or after given the urgency of its application in order to preserve digital evidence.: PE) delete – DZ]

+[2 alt.
+Such conditions and safeguards shall constitute the grounds justifying application, and limitation of the scope and the duration of such power or procedure.: DZ; against – EU & mS, US]